rcliftonharvey/dspfilters4juce/README.md

 ## Introduction

-This is a powerful filter library which implements all standard IIR filters such as Bessel, Butterworth, Elliptic and Chebychev.
-The data format is floating-point throughout.
+This is a powerful filter library which implements all standard IIR filters, such as Bessel, Butterworth, Elliptic and Chebychev, and gives you a convenient way to use them in JUCE based projects.

 This library has been adapted from Bernd Porr's Linux port of Vinnie Falco's **DSPFilters**.